|Project started||September 2017|

 Mosaic Visual Hash is an algorithm that takes some amount of input bits and transforms them into an easily recognizable picture.

-Hash functions are used in many contexts where we want to verify whether some chunk of data is identical to another previous chunk, but without the necessity of having the previous data at hand.
+Hash functions are used in many contexts where we want to verify whether some chunk of data is identical to another previous chunk, but without the necessity of comparing their entirety bit by bit.
 For example, hash sums are often displayed next to big file downloads in order to allow the user to verify the error-free transfer of the file.

 While verifying a typical hash is easy for a computer, comparing all those letters and numbers is cumbersome for human users.
-In situations where a user is expected to verify a hash, it can be very helpful to display the information that needs to be verified visually instead of as a string of digits, hence hash visualization.
-Humans are very good at identifying and comparing pictures, a difference on which CAPTCHAs rely to this day.
+In situations where a user is expected to verify a hash, it can be very helpful to display the hash information visually instead of as a string of digits, hence hash visualization.
+Humans are very good at identifying and comparing pictures, a capability on which CAPTCHAs famously rely.

 While there are some examples of freely available hash visualization algorithms, I thought to create one that looks more pleasant and visually appealing than what’s already out there, which led to the creation of Mosaic Visual Hash.
 It achieves its visuals by creating and overlaying several circles of different sizes in order to create pictures resembling stained glass mosaics with soft contours.